Wisconsin Highway 42: Major intersections

+1.000 mi = 1.609 km; 1.000 km = 0.621 mi Concurrency terminus;

 Related highways

 Former Sheboygan business route

 There used to be a business route for WIS 42 in Sheboygan before I-43 was extended to Beloit, Wisconsin, however for I-43 itself (because Wisconsin rejected use of Business Interstates).
 This business route was removed in 1990 when WIS 28 was extended into Sheboygan.

 Former Manitowoc business route

 Business State Trunk Highway 42 (Bus.
 WIS 42) ran along WIS 42's former routing in Manitowoc before I-43 was completed.
 It was entirely concurrent with US 10 and US 151.
 US 141 use to run along this route also.
 The business highway started at US 151 east of I-43 and continued along Calumet Avenue.
 It became Washington Street east of its intersection with Custer Street.
 It turned at 8th Avenue to follow US 10 westbound, while Bus.
 WIS 42 southbound followed 11th and 10th avenues along US 10 eastbound.
 It then ended at WIS 42 at Waldo Boulevard.
-It was removed in 2022 when Mantiowoc eliminated the one way trunk routes within the city Mantiowoc; the portion of the business route designation south of the river reverted back to WIS 42.
+It was removed in 2022 when Mantiowoc eliminated the one way trunk routes within the city Mantiowoc; the portion of the business route designation south of the river reverted to WIS 42.